kuku0508/kuku_s_Note/kuku_s_note/文本/講義/類別資料分析/CDA Topic 1.md

 Ordinal Variable 有序變數 ^phFV3lRq

+- Methods uilize the ordering : low -> high or high -> low
-- The order of listing the categories is irrelevant
+- The results of ordinal analyses would change if the categories order changes. ^zhCBVyB5
-- The statistical analysis should not depand on the ordering For example
-- Favorite food(hot-pot, pasta, steak) ^zhCBVyB5

 %%
 # Drawing